fear-ai/wpages/PContent.md

 4) Remaining tags are stripped, then character filtering runs.

 Implications:
+- Control/zero-width/bidi characters and whitespace are suppressed in `href/src`
+  values before scheme checks to avoid suspicious URL characters.
-- Control/zero-width/bidi characters are removed after URL extraction, so they can appear in extracted URLs before filtering.
+- Control/zero-width/bidi characters are removed after URL extraction, so they can appear in extracted URLs before filtering when `--raw` is used.
+- Non-HTTP(S) schemes are accepted but emit warnings per page.
 - Embedded newlines/tabs inside quoted attributes can survive extraction and become actual line breaks or tabs in output (filtering preserves `\n`/`\t`).
 - Unquoted attributes stop at whitespace, so spaces/newlines truncate URLs.